 Important Note: Students who wish to have AP credit notations (or transfer credits in general) reflected on their academic record must seek AP credit notations and ensure receipt of all required documentation well before they graduate.
 The official academic record of all graduating students is sealed upon Commencement to reflect what was in effect upon degree completion.
 No transcript notations of AP credit--or of any other credit--will be made post-Commencement.
-Students should therefore carefully review their transcripts and file all requests for AP credit with the responsible dean in the Office of the Dean of the College well before graduating.
+Students should therefore carefully review their transcripts and file all requests for AP credit with the responsible dean in The College Office well before graduating.

 NO TRANSCRIPT NOTATION OF AP CREDIT FOR GRADUATING SENIORS CAN BE MADE AFTER COMMENCEMENT.